Exploring The Spiritual Nature of Humankind

 If you are a school person, and you feel you cannot speak to your family, friends, teachers or GP, you can also try Papyrus.

-Anyone can hit crisis point.
-We run a free and confidential helpline and webchat – 7 hours a day, 7 days a week for anyone who needs to talk about life’s problems.
-We support those bereaved by suicide, through the Support After Suicide Partnership (SASP).
+Frontline Support: We run a free and confidential helpline and webchat for anyone who needs to talk about life's problems.

 The Alliance of Suicide Prevention Charities (TASC) is an alliance of the leading charities dealing with suicide prevention and mental health issues.